HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 Baking Soda:

-You can add baking soda to your filter or directly into your hot tub when you add chemicals such as chlorine.
+You can add baking soda to your filter or directly in a hot tub when you add chemicals such as chlorine.
 It works by neutralizing the acid in your hot tub, making it more alkaline, thus raising your pH level.
-For more about How much Baking Soda to add to Hot Tub.
+For more information about how much baking soda to add to the hot tub, click here.

 Pros: